HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-lighthouse-best-practices-score.png",
   caption="Median Lighthouse Best Practices score.", description="Bar chart comparing the Best Practice scores across ten different CMS platforms for both desktop and mobile devices.
 Wix and Squarespace are the top performers, both achieving near-perfect scores of 96 on desktop, with Wix following closely at 93 on mobile.
-Most other platforms, including WordPress, Shopify, and Duda, maintain consistent scores in the high 70s to low 80s, while 1C-Bitrix trails the group with the lowest scores of 59 for desktop and 61 for mobile..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=630122711&format=interactive", sheets_gid="1453203753", sql_file="TODO.sql",
+Most other platforms, including WordPress, Shopify, and Duda, maintain consistent scores in the high 70s to low 80s, while 1C-Bitrix trails the group with the lowest scores of 59 for desktop and 61 for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=630122711&format=interactive", sheets_gid="1453203753", sql_file="TODO.sql",